aditi5050/Shoot-it-down/README.md

 # Shoot-it-down
-A hooting game made using python :)
+A Shooting game made using python :)